Rothbury: 2006 royal visit

 The then Prince of Wales and now current King of the United Kingdom, Prince Charles, visited Rothbury on 9 November 2006, with his wife Camilla.

 On 9 November 2006, Rothbury was visited by another Prince of Wales and future King, Edward VIII's 2nd Great Grandson, Prince Charles, who is now the King of the United Kingdom.
 Charles visited his wife Camilla, the Duchess of Cornwall, now Queen Consort.
 Charles visited to reopen the refurbished Rothbury village hall, Jubilee Hall, originally built in 1897 and named after the Diamond Jubilee of Queen Victoria, his 3rd Great Grandmother.
 The royal couple also visited Rothbury Family Butchers, whose owner, Morris Adamson, said:"I talked to them for about 20 minutes about the business.
-It was almost surreal, staggering.
-They were both very well informed about the trade, and the Duchess really impressed me with her knowledge and enthusiasm.
-I put together for them a gift of Northumbrian lamb and specialist sausages and two days later they sent me a thank you letter from Clarence House saying how much they had enjoyed the visit and the meat.
-The Duchess told me in the shop that her son (Tom) was a food critic and she said she would recommend he should come up to see us in Rothbury to sample our speciality sausages.
-And Prince Charles congratulated us on keeping alive the traditions of the trade and providing meat that was sourced locally.
-He urged us to keep up the good work.
+It was almost surreal, staggering...Two days later they sent me a thank you letter from Clarence House saying how much they had enjoyed the visit and the meat...
+Prince Charles congratulated us on keeping alive the traditions of the trade...He urged us to keep up the good work.
 It was amazing, really."